Shop now & save up to 80% on medication

 Each:

-Humulin N Vial is an intermediate-acting insulin used to help manage blood glucose in diabetes.
-This multi-dose suspension is commonly used for basal (background) coverage as part of a larger insulin plan.
-This page summarizes how the medicine works, form and handling basics, and key safety and storage points, with US shipping from Canada for eligible prescriptions and cash-pay access without insurance.
+Humulin N Vial is a prescription, intermediate-acting insulin used to help manage blood glucose in diabetes.
+It is commonly used as part of a basal insulin plan, sometimes alongside mealtime insulin.
+This page explains how it works, how it is typically used, and what to know about safety and handling.

 What Humulin N Vial Is and How It Works